MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-views-create.md

 * **Add Teams or Area Path filters**

-   By default, a view includes all the teams defined in the current team project.
-You can specifically select teams in the current team project or add additional team projects defined in the account to the filter.
+   By default, a view includes all the teams defined in the current project.
+You can specifically select teams in the current project or add additional projects defined in the organization to the filter.

  You can change the selected teams for the current project or add additional projects to the filter.
 You can also change from filtering on teams to area Paths.
 Here is a view filtered by two Fabrikam area paths.
 > [!div class="mx-imgBorder"]